Skip to content

 Basics

-Substrait is designed to allow a user to construct an arbitrarily complex data transformation plan.
-The plan is composed of one or more relational operations.
+Substrait is designed to allow a user to describe arbitrarily complex data transformations.
+These transformations are composed of one or more relational operations.
 Relational operations are well-defined transformation operations that work by taking zero or more input datasets and transforming them into zero or more output transformations.
 Substrait defines a core set of transformations, but users are also able to extend the operations with their own specialized operations.

 Each relational operation is composed of several properties.
 Common properties for relational operations include the following: